Meet the Team

 Juliana St Goar is a dancer, teacher, and choreographer with over seven years of teaching experience.
 She specializes in contemporary, hip-hop, jazz, and lyrical styles.
 Juliana grew up as a competitive dancer before pursuing a degree in Health Policy at Georgetown University.
 During university, she trained extensively in commercial styles such as jazz funk, hip-hop, and heels.
 Juliana is passionate about training young dancers and helping them develop their artistic styles and technique while fostering confidence and strength in their abilities.

-Choreographer, Media
+Choreographer, Social Media Manager

 Chloe Kim

-Company Ballet Instructor
+Instructor

-Instructor: Technique
+Technique Instructor

 Mimi Rana

-Choreographer & Tumbling Instructor
+Tumbling Instructor